ORIX: Orchestration of RIS with xApps for Smart Wireless Factory Environments: System Architecture: Orchestration of RIS with xApps for Indoor SWF Scenarios

 \section{System Architecture: Orchestration of RIS with xApps for Indoor SWF Scenarios}

-Building on the challenges outlined earlier, the ORIX framework integrates RISs into O-RAN-based indoor SWF networks, whose overall system architecture is depicted in Fig. \ref{fig:ORIX}.
-ORIX serves as an end-to-end simulation and emulation platform designed to support the development of xApp-based controllers for open RIS platforms and their seamless integration into next-generation wireless communication systems with the O-RAN framework.
+Building on the challenges outlined earlier, the ORIX framework integrates RISs into O-RAN-based indoor SWF networks, whose overall system architecture is depicted in Fig. \ref{fig:ORIX}, where the O-RAN orchestration framework, the emulated SWF environment, and the corresponding simplified simulation scheme are employed on the top and the bottom-left, and bottom-right, respectively.
+In the physical emulations, the RIS channel simulator provided by enhanced GoSimRIS (E-GoSimRIS) models standard-compliant 3GPP InF propagation channels between the access point (AP), the user equipment (UE), and the RIS.
+The RIS control loop begins with E2 indications conveying channel coefficients upward to the near-RT RIC.
+After the dedicated xApps execute the selected RIS phase optimization approach, the loop is closed by E2 control messages, which send the calculated RIS coefficients back down to dynamically reconfigure the emulated RIS.
+Namely, ORIX serves as an end-to-end simulation and emulation platform designed to support the development of xApp-based controllers for open RIS platforms and their seamless integration into next-generation wireless communication systems with the O-RAN framework.

 Before network-controlled RISs can be deployed in a real-world O-RAN network, control algorithms must be carefully validated, tuned, and benchmarked to ensure their ability to meet industrial performance requirements.
 Conducting such evaluations directly in a live factory setting can be costly and disruptive.
 ORIX addresses this gap by providing a realistic end-to-end emulator of RIS-enabled, O-RAN-based private networks for indoor SWF scenarios.
 ORIX enables the modeling of indoor factory environments, experimentation with RIS placement and control strategies, and quantification of their performance impact within the O-RAN architecture well before physical deployment.